shra012/code-20210609-shravankumar/README.md

 ### Observations

-- Data set file path is hard coded in the `app.js`
+- Data set file path is hard coded in the `app.js` which makes test use the actual data set.